Sustainable tourism - a responsible travel company

-The idea of community led tourism is not new, but it is quite recent.
-There is a surge of interest in sustainable tourism and in how our holidays can have a positive impact on the places we visit.
+The idea of community led tourism is not new, but it is inherent in our business model.
+Nowadays there is a lot of interest in sustainable tourism and in how holidays can have a positive impact on the places we visit.
 The debate is of course dominated by the fact that flights in themselves generate carbon emissions that are harmful to the atmosphere, but clearly holidays will not just stop.
 At the very least we can mitigate that irreversible fact with our business model and how we can best improve the circumstances of the people who make the holiday happen.

 Apart from doing what we think is the right thing to do, which is essentially doing ‘good business’, we also find that it is a lot more enjoyable and has created many friendships along the way, and some great memories of this journey we have all been on together.

 Adventure Alternative has won the World Responsible Travel Awards twice now, once in 2009 for 'Best Personal Contribution' and again in 2013 for 'Best for Poverty Reduction'.
 The company also received accreditation by Sustainable Travel International for our internal processes.

 We have also won the Roger Diski Community prize delivered by the Association of Independent Tour Operators twice in a row, and we are founding members of Fair Trade Volunteering and the Tourism Concern Volunteering Group.